 1. Analyze and Prepare Your Storage Unit

 When you visit a storage unit center, they will advise on the right storage size depending on the number of items.
-The first thing to do is to analyze the room features.
+The first thing to do is to analyze the room's features.
 Check to see if they have shelves that help in organization.
 If they don't, you can fix your own, either plastic or wooden shelves, depending on the weight of your items.

 Another crucial preparation is placing pallets on the floor.
 Pallets help avoid wetting your property in case of spills.
-It also protects your items from getting molds from the cold floors and helps in keeping the room clean.

 2. Use Same-Size Boxes

 Small boxes, on the other hand, might not fit most of your property.
 However, you can mix the small boxes with the middle-sized boxes.
 Also, for better stacking, ensure to fill up the box to avoid losing its shape or collapsing.
-Collapsing could spoil your arrangement.

 3. Know What Items You Will Need Most

 When organizing, arrange from the furthest end towards the entrance.
 Place items you are less likely to use at the furthest end and the ones you are most likely to need closer to the door.
 For instance, you are most likely to frequently use seasonal clothes (summer and winter), holiday decorations, cookware, and hobby tools.
 You should place these items well within reach.

 4. Create a Master List

 It is wise to list down the contents of every box.
 Attach a list of the contents of every box on the side and top of each box.
 Also, give each box a unique number for proper recording.
 It might sound tasking, but it makes it easy to locate something when you're in need of it.